-In our audit of the Council's accounts we use the concept of materiality to determine the nature, timing and extent of our work, and in evaluating the results of our work.
-We define materiality as the size of the misstatement in the financial statements that would change or influence the economic decisions of a reasonably knowledgeable person.
+In our audit of the Council's accounts we applied the concept of materiality to determine the nature, timing and extent of our work, and to evaluate the results of our work.
+We define materiality as the size of the misstatement in the financial statements that could influence the economic decisions of a reasonably knowledgeable person.

-We determined materiality for our audit of the Council's accounts to be £1,718,000, which is 2% of the Council's gross revenue expenditure.
-We used this benchmark as, in our view, users of the Council's accounts are most interested in how it has spent the income it has raised from taxation and grants during the year.
+We determined materiality for our audit of the Council's accounts to be £1,734,000, which is 2% of the Council's gross revenue expenditure.
+We used this benchmark as in our view users of the Council's accounts are most interested in how it has spent the income it has raised from taxation and grants during the year.